Download the Guide!

 Online vs in-person

-Online programs are ideal for people looking for entry-level jobs or for entry-level workers who are looking to increase their salaries and can make you a more attractive candidate for apprenticeship.
+Online programs are ideal for people looking for entry-level jobs or for entry-level workers who are looking to increase their salaries, and can make you a more attractive candidate for apprenticeships.
 If you know your learning style relies on personal instruction, more traditional in-person classes are accessible throughout the state.

 Level of difficulty